How WEIRD is Usable Privacy and Security Research? (Extended Version)

-\textbf{Correlation analysis.} To understand to what extent participant samples tend to be from educated, industrialized, rich, or democratic countries, we calculated the correlations between countries' { $\psi_{\scalebox{0.9}[1.0]{\textit{s}}}$} and each indicator of WEIRD (e.g. mean schooling years and GDP).
-For instance, if there is a significantly positive correlation between the county's { $\psi_{\scalebox{0.9}[1.0]{\textit{s}}}$} and the mean schooling years, we conclude that participant samples of UPS papers come from generally educated countries.
-We used Kendall's tau rank correlation~\cite{kendall} as well as the Linxen study because some indicators were not normally distributed and the individual indicators were non-linear.
+\textbf{Correlation analysis.} To understand to what extent participant samples tend to be from EIRD countries, we calculated the Kendall's tau rank correlations between { $\psi_{\scalebox{0.9}[1.0]{\textit{s}}}$} and each indicator of EIRD (e.g., mean schooling years and GDP).
+For instance, if there is a significantly positive correlation between { $\psi_{\scalebox{0.9}[1.0]{\textit{s}}}$} and the mean schooling years, we conclude that participant samples of UPS papers come from generally educated countries.

-\textbf{Author diversity.} We identified the country of each author on the basis of the authors' affiliation.
-If a single author had multiple affiliations, we extracted the country of the affiliation listed first.
-Each paper was classified either as Western authors only, both Western and non-Western authors, or non-Western authors only.
-We investigated how many UPS papers were published by Western authors and whether there were differences in participants' geographic diversity among the three authorship types.
+\textbf{Author diversity.} We identified the country of each author's affiliation on the basis of their affiliated institution listed first.
+Each paper was classified either as Western-affiliated authors only, both Western-affiliated and non-Western affiliated authors, or non-Western affiliated authors only.

-\textbf{Differences by conferences and research topics.} To reveal the characteristics of conferences, we compared the percentage of papers that were published only by Western authors, papers that recruited only Western participant samples, and papers that reported the participants' countries across conferences.
-Similarly, we compared those percentages across research topics, participant type (i.e., experts or non-experts), presence of design evaluation, and presence of attack feasibility evaluation.
+\textbf{Differences among conferences and research topics.} To reveal the characteristics of conferences, we compared the percentage of papers that were published only by Western-affiliated authors, papers that recruited only Western participant samples and papers that reported the participants' countries across conferences.
+Similarly, we compared those percentages across research topics, participant type, design evaluation (y/n), and attack feasibility evaluation (y/n).